dentarg/auth0-blog/_posts/2017-01-24-optimizing-react.markdown

 obj2 === obj3 // false
 obj1 === obj3 // true
 ```

+Also note that React will only check a component for changes if its parent has shown a change somehow.
+This means if a component returns `false` from `shouldComponentUpdate` or not show prop changes in when extending `PureComponent`, then none of its children will be checked either.
+Therefore, it's important that when using `PureComponent`, all children are also pure components as well.
+As Uncle Ben said, "With great power comes gret responsibility."

 In our `Character` component, we are passing down three objects. `character` will never change.
 We know that.
 So we don't need to worry about changing the reference it passes down. `style` is an object that has one attribute: `backgroundColor`.
 Each time React calculates the `style` prop, it is getting a new object, which means it will be passing down a new reference to an object that could potentially look exactly the same (if the background color stays white).
 Therefore, we can move `backgroundColor` out of this object and pass it down directly through props as a string.
 Strings are checked by value.
 So we are good there.
 Lastly, the `onClick` prop is calculated by creating a new closure that contains the current index of the item so we know which one to remove.
 The issue is that each time we create a new closure, we are creating a new function and therefore a new reference.
 This is similar to the issue with the `style` prop.
 We can fix this by passing an `onClick` prop that doesn't change at all.
 This new `onClick` will be called by the `Character` component and will be passed the current character's name.
 We will have to change the logic in `CharacterList.removeCharacter` to work with this.
 Let's start with updating the `Character` component.